kamshory/OTP-Pi/README.md

 The most popular OTPs are sent via SMS or Short Message Service.
 The use of SMS has the following advantages:

-1. Can only be received by the device where the SIM card of the recipient number is installed.
-This of course has to do with `What you have` in `multifactor authentication`
+1. Can only be received by the device where the SIM card is installed.
+This of course comply `What you have` role in `multifactor authentication`
 2. Easily readable on almost all makes and models of mobile phone devices
 3. Generally the device immediately notifies the presence of an incoming message without requiring user action
-4. On smart cellular phone devices, OTP user applications can directly read incoming messages if permitted by the user.
+4. On smartphone devices, applications can directly read the message if permitted by the user.
 Thus, the application can directly verify the OTP without requiring manual action from the user.
 This will save time and reduce errors
 5. Does not require the recipient's credit so that the recipient of the message does not have to pay anything to be able to receive the message
 6. Has a very wide range
 7. SMS receiving devices are available in various price classes so that they can be reached by almost all people